erik-riklund/wow/Backbone/README.md

 ### Features

-- **Lightweight**: Minimal overhead to ensure addons remains performant.
+- **Lightweight**: Minimal overhead to ensure addons remain performant.
 - **Performance**: The framework is designed with performance in mind, enabling and encouraging developers to create addons that load dynamically when needed, optimizing gameplay by minimizing initial loading times.
 - **Inter-addon cooperation**: Designed to promote seamless interaction between addons, enabling developers to build collaborative and interconnected features.
 - **Event handling**: Simplified registration and handling of WoW API events to streamline event-driven programming.